High-dimensional Laplace asymptotics up to the concentration threshold: Introduction

-In this setting of optimizing an objective given by a high-dimensional integral, Laplace approximations are especially attractive.
-Indeed, they yield an explicit analytic surrogate for the objective as a function of the tuning parameter, rather than the black-box numerical access provided by methods such as Markov Chain Monte Carlo~\cite{robert1999monte}.
-However, this convenience is only meaningful when the approximation error is controlled in a dimension-dependent way.
-In fact, concerns about the reliability of the Bayesian Information Criterion (BIC) in high dimensions have been noted explicitly in the literature.
-The BIC is a further approximation on top of the Laplace approximation used to simplify the optimization objective.
+In contrast, LE-based approximations are widely used for model selection problems that maximize the normalizing constant (model evidence) $\int e^{-\la f(x)}\dd x$ over a tuning parameter.
+A key attraction is that the LE provides an explicit analytic surrogate objective as a function of the tuning parameter, enabling efficient optimization.
+This stands in sharp contrast to methods that typically provide only black-box numerical access to the objective, such as Markov Chain Monte Carlo~\cite{robert1999monte}.
+However, this convenience of the LE is meaningful only when the approximation error is controlled in a dimension-dependent manner.
+In particular, concerns about the reliability of the Bayesian Information Criterion (BIC) in high dimensions have been noted explicitly.
+The BIC introduces an additional approximation on top of the LE to further simplify the optimization objective.
 In~\cite[p.
-377]{drton2017model}, the authors write “for models with a large number of predictors [large $d$] it is no longer clear that some version of the BIC, or perhaps rather a Laplace approximation, accurately approximates a marginal likelihood”.
+377]{drton2017model}, the authors write ``for models with a large number of predictors [large $d$] it is no longer clear that some version of the BIC, or perhaps rather a Laplace approximation, accurately approximates a marginal likelihood''.

-While recent work has begun to provide rigorous guarantees for high-dimensional Laplace approximations~\cite{shun1995laplace, barber2016laplace,tang2025,katsevich2025a}, these typically require more restrictive scalings (at best, that $d^2/\la\ll1$).
-Our results push these guarantees essentially up to the concentration boundary, providing explicit “error bars” for Laplace-based surrogates deep into the modern high-dimensional regime.
+While recent work has begun to provide rigorous, dimension-dependent guarantees for high-dimensional LEs for normalizing constants~\cite{barber2016laplace,tang2025,katsevich2025a}, these require more restrictive scalings (at best, that $d^2/\la\ll 1$).